This section is a work in progress...

 A.B.
 Spark property holding's at Maitland on Hunter River, coloured green. c.
 1833. |

 A.B.
-Spark's lower George Street, No.11 premises which were attached to the Sydney Arms Hotel. c.
+Spark's lower George Street, No.11 premises which were attached to The Sydney Arms Hotel. c.
 1828. |

 Benjamin Hall Charged with Stealing 1827, Acquitted.
-Note; George Handcock was hanged in December 1827, for the theft of 40 shillings. |
+Note; George Handcock was hanged in December 1827 for the theft of 40 shillings. |

 Packet Ship on Hunter River c.
 1827. |